brainstem-org/brainstem_support/docs/api/resources/consumable.md

 | `external_identifiers` | JSON object containing external identifier information |
 | `comments` | string, used when proposing approval changes |

+Optional fields such as `comments` can be omitted from list/detail responses when empty.

 A detailed list of the available `type` options and accepted schemas for the `details` field can be found in the [Consumable schemas documentation](/api/schemas/consumable.md).